All Episodes

 There you go.

-You were the 2004 Washington Post crystal ball winner for most accurately predicting the elections there as a fellow recovering uh attorney, uh welcome you to the program.
+You were the 2004 Washington Post crystal ball winner for most accurately predicting the elections there as a fellow recovering attorney.

 I appreciate your time.

-I say it now when they're at about 42 to 45 percent, in some polls even lower, because approval is not a very deep measurement.
+I say it now when they're at about 42 to 45 percent in some polls even lower because approval is not a very deep measurement.

-So asking people do you approve or disapprove, and then extrapolating from that, oh, people are upset about the war, or he should mate with Cindy Shane, or they don't like Sean Roberts, he has horns on his head, or in this case, they think that he's doing a bad job In terms of leadership on the devastation of Katrina, then we're confusing causation with coincidence.
+So asking people, do you approve or disapprove, and then extrapolating from that, oh, people are upset about the war or he should meet with Cindy Sheehan or they don't like John Roberts, he has horns on his head, or in this case, they think that he's doing a bad job in terms of leadership on the devastation of Katrina.

 To get answers on those specific questions, you must ask people about those specific questions.

-And the data on uh the handling of Katrina is very early and very sketchy, and most of it has been web-based.
+And the data on the handling of Katrina is very early and very sketchy, and most of it has been web-based.

 But number two, the conflict lies in that we all want to rage against the machine.